-Ventripoint’s proprietory tech is sold worldwide, with clients on all continents.
+Ventripoint’s proprietary tech is sold worldwide, with clients on all continents.
 It was founded in the US but has since moved most operations to Canada.

-Additionally, Ventripoint has entered partnerships with veterinary hospitals and clinics to test and study the viability of extending the tech to all animals.
+Additionally, Ventripoint has partnered with veterinary hospitals and clinics to test and study the viability of extending the tech to all animals.

 #16 OrganiGram Holdings (OGI)